Get-GPOBackupAndReports PowerShell Script V1.20

-The first update is the additional of an OrganizationUnit parameter.
+The first update is the addition of an OrganizationUnit parameter.
 This allows you to specify a specific OU tree to process.

 The second update is the addition of a GPOFilter parameter.
 This allows you to specify text in the GPO name to reduce the number of GPOs processed.
 For example, you could enter a GPOFIlter of “CTX” or “View” or “RAS” or “RDS” to process only the GPOs where that text appears anywhere in the GPO name.

 I also added looking for illegal filename characters in the GPO name.
 The Get-GPOReport cmdlet uses the GPO display name as the Windows filename.
 While you can enter almost any character in a GPO name, Microsoft restricts the characters that are usable for creating a file in the Windows file system.

 While a GPO with the name of “Policy for Adobe Reader/Pro” is valid, a Windows file named “Policy for Adobe Reader/Pro.html” is not allowed.

 The Backup-GPO cmdlet uses the GPO’s GUID as the folder name to contain the backup files.

 - Received performance tuning help from Michael B. Smith for this update